10 ebook Structure

 Verso/copyright page (print) Required OE team On the verso of the title page, the following may be included: open-licence information (type, definition, where to obtain a free copy of the book); if an adaptation, the changes made; attribution for the cover image; publisher’s name and address; copyright notice; ISBN; date of publication.

-Acknowledgment of Country Recommended OE team/author An Acknowledgment of Country is highly recommended for the front matter of all eBooks published by JCU.
+Acknowledgment of Country Recommended OE team/author An Acknowledgment of Country is highly recommended for the front matter of all ebooks published by JCU.

 Accessibility information Recommended Publisher If the book is written and designed to be accessible, provide a description of how this was done and the various options people have when accessing the book.
 Indicate the standards that have been followed, and provide contact information for where people can report any accessibility issues.
 (See Accessibility and Universal Design for Learning).